 2. Upon review, applicants will be invited to complete an interview with the BRSS professional staff.
 Acceptance to BRSS program will be made after the interview has been completed.
 The decision will be based upon reviewing all of the application materials compared to the other candidates, time stamp of when all materials were received and availability of rooms (gender specific).

-3. Please note that you must apply for admission and be accepted to either the University of Illinois or Parkland Pathways.
+3. Please note that you must apply for admission and be accepted to either the University of Illinois or Parkland Pathway.

 Contact Paige Lewis at 217/333-3315 or email@example.com with any questions or clarification.

 High School Mentoring Program

 You are starting to plan ahead for college—good for you!
 The sooner in high school that you plan for what you want to do after you graduate the better.
 We have created a comprehensive resource for you to utilize as early as middle school, with the information and the work you must do becoming more in depth as you progress through high school.